survivejs/webpack-book/manuscript/advanced_techniques/03_consuming_packages.md

 ## Patching Moment.js

 Even though packages might work well out of the box, they might bring too much code to your project by default.
 [Moment.js](https://www.npmjs.com/package/moment) is a popular example.
 It brings locale data to your project by default.
-The simplest way to disable that behavior is to use `IgnorePlugin` like this:
+The simplest way to disable that behavior is to use `IgnorePlugin` to ignore locales like this:

 ```javascript
 {